1999AZZAR/use-waydroid-on-x11/readme.md

 done
 ```

-This script adds the `NoDisplay=true` entry to each Waydroid `.desktop` file, effectively hiding them from the system launcher.
+This will add a `NoDisplay=true` entry to all Waydroid `.desktop` files, hiding them from the launcher.

-### Enable Clipboard on Weston
+### Enabling Clipboard Integration in Weston

-To enable clipboard functionality between Weston and X11 environments, follow these steps:
+To enable clipboard sharing between Weston and the X11 environment:

-1. **Install pyclip (Python clipboard library):**
+1. **Install pyclip:**

    ```sh
    sudo pip install pyclip
    ```

-2. **Install wl-clipboard (Wayland clipboard utility):**
+2. **Install wl-clipboard:**

    ```sh
    sudo apt install wl-clipboard
    ```

-With these tools, you can now share clipboard data between your Waydroid session and the X11 environment, making copy-pasting more seamless.
+This allows for seamless copy-paste functionality between Waydroid and your Linux environment.

 ---

 ## Automation

-You can automate Waydroid’s startup and shutdown processes by creating scripts and a desktop entry.
+To automate Waydroid startup and shutdown, follow the steps below.

-### Creating Automated Startup Scripts
+### Automated Startup Scripts

-#### 1. Create a Weston Configuration File
+#### 1. Create a Weston Configuration

-Create a `~/.config/weston.ini` file to configure Weston’s behavior:
+Create a `~/.config/weston.ini` file with the following configuration to improve input handling and hide the panel:

 ```ini
 [libinput]